Legislators »

 Read More »President Merritt on getting results

-I have had conversations in the past with members who want us to be more vocal, make more noise, and say that we need to rally because we need to [&hellip
+I have had conversations in the past with members who want us to be more vocal, make more noise, and say that we need to rally because we need to get attention.
+I explained

 Read More »TDOC work schedule survey underway